nileshkumaryadav1/techfest/README.md

 ## 🔒 Admin Credentials

-You can manually create admin accounts via database or registration logic with a role field.
+Admins can be added manually via database or during registration with a `role` field:

 ```js
 role: "admin"